 Refer to another article which outlines additional memory tuning procedures.

-Also see System Requirements for H2 and PostgreSQL Databases for further database requirement information, including how to ensure you have the required trigram module for PostgreSQL.
+Also see System Requirements for New Database Modes for further database requirement information, including how to ensure you have the required trigram module for PostgreSQL.

 We highly recommend that you have your Nexus Repository 3 instance use an external PostgreSQL database.
 See our documentation on configuring Nexus Repository Pro for an external PostgreSQL database or on migrating an existing Nexus Repository 3 instance to a PostgreSQL database.